-- Project Architect – Mark Hilles, AIA
+- Principal Architect – Mark Hilles, AIA

-- Architectural Project Manager – Chad Hansen
+- Project Architect – Chad Hansen

 - General Contractor – Furst Construction

-- Current Phase: Under Construction
+- Current Phase: Completed

 The goal for this new animal clinic, located in Syracuse UT, was to create an environment that provided every amenity needed to fulfill all of the health necessities of anyone who visits the hospital.
 As part of the planning process Mountain West Architects collaborated with Antelope Animal Hospital and the General Contractor to comprehensively organize every area of the project.
 The main challenge was to minimize the overall footprint of the project while exceeding the original project requirements.
 Overall, this new animal clinic is 4,570 square feet and will accommodate the staff efficiently and offer the patients convenience and comfort.